Trong-Tra/DeFi_Loan/README.md

 ignite chain serve
 ```

-find your daemon file in the your compiled go files
+find your daemon file in the your compiled go files <br>
-put it in the cmd/loand and called it
+put it in the cmd/loand and called it <br>
 then you can call queries/functions of the chain.

 ### Configure